devbret/detailed-audio-analysis/README.md

 Measure the evolution of onsets, timbre, loudness, chroma, tempo, spectral centroid, spectral bandwidth, zero crossing and spectral contrast for any number of audio tracks.
 Then visualize that data over time.

+If you would like to view a demo of this software in action, here is [a link to a relevant YouTube video](https://youtu.be/h1X-EuV_z2Y).

 ## Set Up

 ### Programs Needed